Modeling language ideologies for the dynamics of languages in contact: Introduction

 Our model builds upon previous efforts~\cite{Liggett1985,Castellano2009,Masuda2010,Masuda2011,Baronchelli2018,Redner2019} that consider communities of binary agents with different states.
 The agents can change their states interacting with their neighbors following predefined rules.
 As a consequence, the state of the population evolves in time until a consensus is reached (or not).
 In our case, the state is the language or variety spoken by the agent while the transition rates for variety adoption reflect the influence of the surrounding individuals in terms of the variety prestige and the fraction of those individuals speaking any of the two varieties.
-Crucially, the agents can be have two internal preferences caused by their language ideologies.
+Crucially, the agents can have two internal preferences caused by their language ideologies, distinct from their state concerning the spoken variety.
+Consequently, agents may prefer either their spoken variety or the alternative existing one.
 These preferences for the standard or the vernacular variety determine in term the values assigned to each variety prestige.
 In short, the model accounts not only for what language the individuals speak but also what language they prefer to speak.
 Our findings reveal that in some cases the agents' preference can counteract the force of the most prestigious variety, thus leading to the survival (or even dominance) of the local variety in relation with the standard variety.
 More strikingly, our model shows a rich constellation of phases---upon increasing of the coupling between the two communities with different preferences we find a transition from a social state where the vernacular (majority) language dominates to a phase where this variety becomes extinct, sandwiched between intermediate regions for which the coexistence between varieties is possible, and finally a phase there the standard (minority) language is dominant across the society.
 These results can be better understood in the mean field limit where the agents are connected all to all.
 Yet we also investigate finite size effects with the aid of agent-based modeling and calculate the survival times.
 Below, we give more details on this complex landscape, which both deepens our knowledge on the dynamics of languages in contact and and may have an impact in the design of appropriate language policies that seek to revitalize endangered languages.